-Optional.
+- Optional.
 This is the path for the autocurator executable.
 The default assumes that you have installed it via conda.
 If you have not installed it via conda, please replace with a file path to your installed binary.
+If set to none or removed, the publisher will default to scanning data using XArrary.